 Especially the well preserved old town of this major city in southern Anatolia is definitely worth a visit.
 For this alone, you should take at least one day, better even two.

-If you want to view the historic center from higher up, you can also visit one of the numerous viewing platforms in the city.
+If you want to view the historic centre from higher up, you can also visit one of the numerous viewing platforms in the city.

 The old and new bazaars are particularly impressive.
 If you just stop by for the atmosphere, you can visit the old bazaar without a guilty conscience.